notesofcliff/delve/src/home/doc/user/App_Developer_Guide.md

 ### Creating Custom Dashboards

-Flashlight allows you to create custom dashboards to visualize your data.
+Delve allows you to create custom dashboards to visualize your data.
 Dashboards can include charts, tables, and other visualizations.

 Here is an example of a custom dashboard view:
 ```python